Mendez-Rebecca/grandmas-cookbook/readme.md

 [Figma](https://www.figma.com) was used to create the initial draft for the layout and styling of the website.

+Any images used in this project were created in [Canva](https://www.canva.com) and edited with Photoshop.

 <img src=https://i.imgur.com/AlnP3Ya.png width=650px height=500px>
 <br>
 <br>